johannesulf/dsigma/docs/workflow/preparation.rst

 Data Preparation
 ================

 We need a lens and a source catalog to calculate the galaxy-galaxy lensing signal.
-Fortunately, many data sets are publicly available, such as data from HSC or CFHTLenS.
-Once we have obtained the data, we need to convert it into a format understandable by :code:`dsigma`.
+Several publicly available datasets are supported, as described in the Applications section.
+Once we have obtained the data, we need to convert it into a format understandable by ``dsigma``.

-Generally, :code:`dsigma` expects all lens, source, and calibration catalogs to be :code:`astropy` tables with data stored in specific, pre-defined columns.
+Generally, ``dsigma`` expects all lens, source, and calibration catalogs to be ``astropy`` tables with data stored in specific, pre-defined columns.

 Lens Catalog
 ------------